-- There will be two midterms of 1 hour each: - MT1: Tuesday, October 1 from 6:00pm-7:00pm - MT2: Tuesday, October 29 from 6:00pm-7:00pm - The midterms are no books, no notes, no calculators, no formula sheets. - There is no make-up midterm exam.
+- There will be two midterms of 1 hour each: - \ MT1: Tuesday, February 18 from 6:00pm-7:00pm - \ MT2: Monday, Marchr31 from 6:00pm-7:00pm - The midterms are no books, no notes, no calculators, no formula sheets, no phones, no apple watches. - There is no make-up midterm exam.
 You are forewarned well in advance to properly schedule your time and make proper arrangements for other potential conflicts.
 An exception will be made for students enrolled in a course that meets at the time of the midterms.
 Those students must notify us of the conflict and request a make-up exam one week before the official midterm date. - Grading: Each midterm exam will be worth 20 points